 Walk along State Street where you’ll find an abundance of tasty choices, from restaurants and cafes to wine tasting rooms and craft breweries.
 Continue your journey toward the wild blue Pacific where Stearns Wharf extends into the sea and invites you to shop for souvenirs or go for a refreshing sea-kayak excursion.
 Of course, no trip to Santa Barbara is complete without a stroll along Cabrillo Boulevard.
 Catch a pick-up volleyball game, or simply stretch your legs and sink your toes into the sand as you watch the sunset — the perfect end to a day on the road.

-In terms of sustenance, both yin and yang are represented: Go healthy with a smoothie from Café Luna, or go big at the Summerland Beach Café, known for its classic burgers, giant sandwiches, and epic setting.
+In terms of sustenance, go big at Summerland Beach Café, known for its classic burgers, giant sandwiches, and epic dog-friendly setting.
 Before you hit the road, don’t forget to dip your toes in the water at Summerland Beach.

 From Summerland, hop back on the freeway headed south, and allow that gorgeous coastline to carry you just a bit farther until you reach Rincon Point.
 This beautiful and famed surf spot is home to the area’s biggest waves, and regularly draws its best surfers.
 Even if you’ve never waxed a board yourself, you’re sure to be impressed by the sight.
 And if you’ve managed to arrange your day so that you wind up at Rincon for the golden hour, check out how the surfers silhouetted against the streaked sky call to mind the famous Endless Summer image.
 Bonus points!